Sonic Advance 2

 While available as a starting character in Sonic Advance, Amy must be unlocked for this game.
-Players must clear the game with all four starting characters, and collect all of the Chaos Emeralds with each.
+Players must collect all of the Chaos Emeralds with each of the four other characters.
 Collecting the Chaos Emeralds with Amy is optional as it unlocks nothing.

 - Head Slide: Performed by pressing pressing while in Boost Mode.
 Similar to the move of the same name from the first Sonic Advance, except Amy can keep speed afterwards.

 - Super Hammer Attack: Performed by pressing pressing while jumping.
 Amy swings the hammer once, and is able to make more a more precise descent afterwards.
 Amy does not need this move to attack as she can already use Spin Attack by default.
 However, it will extend her attack range.

 - Mid-Air Hammer Swirl: Press and while in the air.
 Swirl down toward the ground.
 If an enemy is hit Amy will bounce up again.